-Floor protectors are normally designed to suit each individual "setting".
-The Installation and Construction of the Floor Protector must comply with ASNZS 2918:2001.
-The Studio Stove requires a Ash Hearth (Floor Protector) as needed for some types of wood burners.
+Floor protectors are normally designed to suit each individual setting.
+The installation and construction of the floor protector must comply with AS/NZS 2918:2001.
+The Studio Stove requires an ash hearth (floor protector) as needed for some types of wood burners.